Home » Transition » United Services Military Apprenticeship Program

 What is an Apprenticeship?

-An apprenticeship is an official training program that offers on-the-job training (OJT) and technical education in a job field or trade.
+An apprenticeship is an official training program offering on-the-job training (OJT) and technical education in a field or trade.
 The combination of hands-on work with formal training provides unsurpassed experience and industry credentials.

 Service members can earn an apprenticeship with the military training and OJT from their current service, and they’d only need to record their work hours once enrolled in a program.